cxcsds/docstring_to_ahelp/README.md

 You need a CIAO installation (tested with conda) in which you have installed

-  sphinx
+  sphinx<8

-We then start the process with the following - the exact warning messages depends on what versino of the code and what versino of CIAO is being
+We then start the process with the following - the exact warning messages depends on what version of the code and what version of CIAO is being
 analyzed:

 ```